-The personalised plate market is booming.
+The personalised number plate market is booming.
 More and more people want to exhibit their ‘individuality’ on the front and back of their cars.
 However, new research by MoneySuperMarket has revealed that drivers with personalised plates might be getting more than they bargained for – including six times as many speeding tickets as drivers with regular number plates.

 What’s in a name?